ChemeketaCS/csweb/content/assignments/cs162/dna/index.md

   constructor as a helper for this.
 This should throw an `out_of_range` exception if the index or length are negative, or if the start + length would go past the end of the strand.

+{{% alert info %}}
+As a student of computing science, you should notice that we are being a bit wasteful with storage in this design.
+With four possibilities for each nucleotide, 2 bits are sufficient to distinguish which one we mean, while the `char` type is 1 byte, or 8 bits.
+If storage were a concern, we could fit 4 nucleotides per byte, at the expense of the code to read and write them being more complicated.
+{{% /alert %}}